OrangeDrangon/android-messages-desktop/README.md

 4. `yarn install` for dependencies
 5. `yarn start` to build and run assuming you have electron installed.
 6. Open a pull request when you think it is ready or for feedback during the dev process

+The easiest way to get a developer environment up and running is using [devenv](https://devenv.sh).
+It is just node and yarn though so any install of those should work at the end of the day.